-This paper gives a brief overview of NMAA, its current status, what the authors did while there, what is still needed, and what issues must be considered when conducting this type of global outreach.
-It describes a practical application of learning theory as well as the teaching and reinforcement of that theory as part of continuing faculty development in an emerging educational system.
+This paper gives a brief overview of various outreach activities to Afghanistan, Nicaragua and India.
+It discusses the authors' activities abroad, describes some of the varying needs, and conveys lessons learned and issues which must be considered when conducting this type of global outreach.
+It describes a practical application of learning theory as well as the teaching and reinforcement of that theory as part of continuing faculty development in both emerging and developed educational systems.
+It also discusses the augmentation of student education through a formal service learning program conducted through Engineers Without Borders.